dudhaladiti-pixel/python/README.md

 # python
-all of the lab experiments
+All of the lab experiments